 Every time a user makes a deposit or our system sends a withdrawal into the blockchain, you will receive the callback.
 Callbacks contains all the important information about the transaction:

 blockchain transaction's hash

 number of confirmations

 ...and so on

-In other case you will first receive the callback with "not_confirmed" status.
+In other cases you will first receive the callback with the "not_confirmed" status.
 It will mean that we found the transaction in the mempool but we are not ready to guarantee that it will be received.
-When it happens you can create the transaction on your side but assign it status "pending".
-After that you should wait for the second callback where the value of "status" parameter will be "confirmed".
+When this happens you can create the transaction on your side but assign it the status of "pending".
+After that you should wait for the second callback where the value of "status" will be "confirmed".

 You have to validate a signature of the callback and values of known parameters in order to avoid fraudulent activity.

-In case of successful validation of the callback your system have to response with HTTP Code: 200 OK.
-No additional parameters are required in the response "body".
+In the case of a successful validation of the callback, your system has to respond with HTTP Code: 200 OK.
+No additional parameters are required in the response body.

-You may always go to our backoffice interface and get all information about the specified callback from "Transaction info" section, including timings, count of attempts to send the callback, response and so on.
+You may always go to our backoffice interface and get all the information about the specified callback from the "Transaction info" section, including timings, number of attempts to send the callback, response and so on.

 If you had some technical issues with your callback handler or long maintenance period there is a button in the "Transaction info" to reset the callback sending queue.
 Using this function you can resend the callback immediately.